 Online learning communities have been around since the beginning of the Internet with many being dynamic and sophisticated.
 Several years ago I observed that there was an organic learning model in many online learning communities.
 Members in learning communities actively participate in consuming, creating, curating, and collaborating.
 A few platforms like YouTube and Pinterest have this concept baked right into their features allowing members to fluidly engage in this process.

 When we focus our mind on an idea and absorb information we are consuming.
 With the advent of the Internet information is ubiquitous and we are able to engage at any time.
 Often we superficially consume information to know or understand.
 When you consume information knowing you will use it to create, you also begin to analyze and deconstruct the process.
+When you are aware you will be doing something specific with the information, you move to actively consuming the information and asking epistemological questions.

 Creating is defined as bringing something into existence or causing something to happen as a result of our actions.
 Creating can be baking, making art, giving a speech, or fixing a diesel engine.

 Curating is selecting, organizing, and presenting items in a meaningful way.
 As more information and resources are readily available, it is important to learn how to provide context and share with others in ways that matter.
+When curation is done well, clear meaning and inspiration happen.

 Learning is social.
 Collaborating is working jointly on a project.
 When we fully engage in consuming, creating, and curating, collaboration is entwined deeply during all of these stages.